rishitc/ARM-Assembly-Programs/README.md

    6. Write an ALP to find the GCD of given numbers (I have implemented this using Euclid's Algorithm)

+3. **Algorithms**
+   1. Write an ALP to find an element in a list of numbers using the binary search algorithm

 ## Note